ORP Gryf (1936): History

 Built from 1934 at French shipyard Chantiers et Ateliers A. Normand in Le Havre, she was launched in 1936.
 Built to Polish specifications, she was a large minelayer with armament similar to that of a destroyer.
 She was intended to conduct independent operations and to fulfill most roles taken-on by destroyers.
 Powered by two Sulzer 8SD48 engines of 6000 hp each, she was capable of 20 knots (37 km/h/23 mph), fast for its size.
 It also had quite a long range of roughly 9500 nmi at 14 knots (26 km/h).
 As the Polish Navy was small and no other state expressed a need for such a vessel, she remained the only ship of that class.
 Prior to the outbreak of World War II she also served as a school ship and could take on board up to 60 additional students and NCOs.

 Combat

 On 1 September 1939, with six minesweepers, Gryf left the naval base at Gdynia for the Operation Rurka, a failed attempt to lay a minefield at the entrances to the Gdańsk Bay.
 After taking aboard naval mines from a floating depot, the flotilla headed for Hel Peninsula, assisted by ORP Wicher and two gunboats.
 En route she was attacked by a squadron of 33 German Ju 87B dive bombers and damaged with several close misses.
-Although the damages were minor, the ship lost 22 sailors, including its captain Lt Cmdr Stefan Kwiatkowski in what became known as the Battle of the Gdańsk Bay.
+Although the damages were minor, the ship lost 22 sailors, including her captain Lt Cmdr Stefan Kwiatkowski in what became known as the Battle of the Gdańsk Bay.
 His deputy, Capt.
 Wiktor Łomidze decided to throw all defused naval mines in the waters for fear of explosion and headed for Hel naval base.
 There it was decided to use the ship as a floating anti-air artillery battery guarding the harbour.